Royal Adelaide Hospital

 What are the current ED wait times in South Australia?

-This page shows live emergency department wait times for 5 public hospitals across South Australia.
-Data is sourced from SA Health and updated every 30 minutes.
+This page shows live emergency department wait times for 6 public and private hospitals across South Australia.
+Data is sourced from SA Health and Healthscope and refreshed throughout the day.
 Wait times vary by hospital and time of day.

 How accurate are the patient counts shown?

-The data comes directly from SA Health and reflects the number of patients who have been triaged and are waiting for treatment at the time of the last update.
+The data comes directly from SA Health and Healthscope and reflects the number of patients who have been triaged and are waiting for treatment at the time of the last update.
 Counts can change rapidly between updates.
-A reading of zero does not necessarily mean the ED is empty — patients already being treated are not counted as waiting.
+A reading of zero does not necessarily mean the ED is empty, patients already being treated are not counted as waiting.

 What does the demand level (Low / Medium / High) mean?